Wonder what gear I use? Here’s my list.

 Main Camera Bodies

 Nikon Z 8 [Buy it: Amazon]: One of the best all-around cameras ever made.
-This is my primary camera.
+These cameras are workhorses.

 Point and Shoot Camera

-Ricoh GR III [Check it out and buy it]: The sensor in this is a APS-C-size.
+Ricoh GR III [Check it out and buy it]: Unfortunately, after five years my GRIII became a brick after charging the battery.
+The sensor in this is a APS-C-size.
 That’s the same as some DSLR and ILC cameras.
 It’s a good size and makes for high-quality images out of a camera you can carry in the pocket.
 I LOVE this camera.
 If you’re not into fixed focal lengths you probably won’t like this camera though.
 It only has one focal length, and it’s 28mm wide.
 You can buy a additional wide conversion lens that will get you out to 21mm, but it is big and kinda defeats the purpose of this camera.
 Here’s my video about using it for landscape shots.
 Now that I have the Nikon Zf, I find myself using this less.
 I really like having a viewfinder.

 Specialty Camera

 Nikon Z 6 [Buy it: Amazon]: I have two cameras converted by LifePixels to special uses.
 I got one for infrared and one for night sky.
-For infrared, I ended up getting the 665nm filter, but in retrospect I should have gone 720nm.
-I just don’t do false color all that often, and I’ve found that the 665nm filter doesn’t do false color as well as the 590nm filter that I had in my last infrared camera.
+For infrared, I ended up getting the 665nm filter, but in retrospect I should have gone 590nm.
+I’ve found that the 665nm filter doesn’t do false color as well as the 590nm filter that I had in my last infrared camera.
 For night sky, I converted a Z 6 to h-alpha.
 I love it.
-I plan on selling these off and converting my Z 7II.
+I plan on selling these two cameras.

 Lenses